 The Art and Design program offers an educational structure that creates a new art and design professional: one for whom artistic and practical talents are developed as different expressions of individual potential.
-Our objectives are to graduate highly educated art and design professionals with integrated competencies in art, design, aesthetics, hand and digital technologies, fibers and surface design, and other disciplines of human knowledge.
+Our objectives are to graduate highly educated art and design professionals with integrated competencies in art, design, aesthetics, hand and digital technologies, skills in the concentration and other disciplines of human knowledge.